lysender/files-rs/README.md

 - status: active, inactive
 - created_at

-### Teams/Users
+## Users

-Each clients are provided with a team, which are users able to access the client resources.
+Each clients can have users with roles the define the permissions to access client resources.
-Teams are managed via CLI only as well.
+Users are managed via CLI only as well.

 ```bash
 ./files-rs users list client_id